reinator/tutorial_metabarcoding/_pages/handsOn_2.md

 ln -s /home/ubuntu/softwares/canu-2.2/bin/canu
 ```

-let’s copy our data there and run our assembly.
-But… before you run these 3 steps, let’s just call canu in your command line:

 Once you create the symbolic link, test if you can call canu:

 ```console
 ./canu
 ```

 This will print you all the parameters that one can use to run canu.

-So have a look at the parameters in your screen and compare with the ones below on the command you will run:
+Then, create a symlink to the subsample read dataset and run canu:

 ```console
 ln -s ~/Share/<species_id>_data/<species_id>.600.fasta